Afsaan/Dimensionality-Reduction-Algorithms/README.md

 Principal Component Analysis (PCA)
 Linear Discriminant Analysis (LDA)
 Generalized Discriminant Analysis (GDA)
-Dimensionality reduction may be both linear or no
+Dimensionality reduction may be both linear or non-linear, depending upon the method used